The Pilkington Recordings

-The voices are unidentified by Pilkington.
-In the bottom of the box containing the various tapes, I found a clipping from the Northern Daily Mail, December 13 1967, referring to a patient 5918c at the West Hartlepool General hospital:
+The voices are not identified by Pilkington.
+In the bottom of the box containing the various tapes, we found a clipping from the Northern Daily Mail, December 13 1967, referring to a patient 5918c at the West Hartlepool General hospital:

 Click to enlarge